elysemontano/elyse-lecture-notes/ruby-methods.md

     * Just like in JavaScript we need to be able to define custom methods that take an input and produce an output.

-    *Talking about custom methods is basically the same thing we talk about when we say "creating a function to do x, y, z" in JavaScript.
+    *Talking about custom methods is basically the same thing we talk about when we say "creating a function to do this thing in JavaScript.

     - When you create a method in Ruby, you define it
     - `def` is a keyword in Ruby short for define